 The Tuesday morning ladies group and the Board of Christian Education hosted a “repursing” party on Tuesday, September 13.
-A total of 25 purses were filled with a variety of small toiletry items which included toothpaste, toothbrushes, hand creams, tissues, etc. The purses will be distributed to the ladies at the Samaritan House in Lima, and a future distribution will be made with the remaining purses.
+A total of 25 purses were filled with a variety of small toiletry items which included toothpaste, toothbrushes, hand creams, tissues, etc. The purses will be distributed to the ladies at the Samaritan House in Lima on Tuesday, October 18.
+A future distribution will be made with the remaining purses.

 We thank everyone who donated gently used purses for the project.
 A special thank you is in order to the Et Cetera Shop in Bluffton for the very generous donation of used purses for the Samaritan House project.